WoutervanderLaan/Studio-Visit-Backend/README.md

-ZakBot FastApi Test
+# Studio Visit Backend

-A FastApi backend which hosts a small llm that identifies as Zak Bagans from Ghost Adventures.
+A FastApi backend for the drawing app at https://woutervanderlaan.com/canvas

 ## Getting Started